yudinev/yudinev.github.io/_pages/cv.md

 * 2009: Omsk State Teacher’s Training University, Bachelor’s degree of Physics and Mathematics
 * 2010 Omsk State Teacher’s Training University, specialist diploma with the qualification of a Mathematics teacher
 * 2019 Omsk State Technical University, research teacher in the area of Mathematical modeling, numerical methods and program complexes(05.13.18)
-  * Thesis: Methods and algorithms for the statistical estimation numbers of network motifs
+  * Thesis: Methods and algorithms for the statistical estimation of network motifs frequencies

 Work experience